rundeck/rundeck/docs/en/administration/03-configuration.md

 * `framework.rundeck.url`: Base URL for Rundeck server.

-SSH Connection settings:
+SSH Connection settings (See [Plugins User Guide > SSH Plugins](../plugins-user-guide/ssh-plugins.html)):

 * `framework.ssh.keypath`: Path to the SSH private key file used for SSH connections
 * `framework.ssh.user`: Default username for SSH Connections, if not overridden by Node specific value.
-* `framework.ssh.timeout`: timeout in milliseconds for SSH connections and executions.
+* `framework.ssh-connect-timeout`: timeout in milliseconds for SSH connections.
 The default is "0" (no timeout).
+You can modify this to change the connect/socket timeout.
+(Deprecated: `framework.ssh.timeout`.)
-You can modify this to change the maximum time allowed for SSH connections.
+* `framework.ssh-command-timeout`: timeout in milliseconds for SSH commands.
+The default is "0" (no timeout).
+You can modify this to change the maximum time allowed for SSH commands to run.

 Other settings: